Washington Square Arch

 The Washington Square Arch, officially the Washington Arch, is a marble memorial arch in Washington Square Park, in the Greenwich Village neighborhood of Lower Manhattan, New York City.
 Designed by architect Stanford White in 1891, it commemorates the centennial of George Washington's 1789 inauguration as President of the United States, and forms the southern terminus of Fifth Avenue.

 Description

-Washington Arch, constructed of white Tuckahoe marble, was conceived by Stanford White, who imitated a Roman triumphal arch, namely the Arch of Titus, iconic monuments which Roman emperors built throughout the empire to celebrate a victory or event.
-Similarly, the angels on either side of the arch resemble those of the Sassanian-era arch of Taq Bostan.
+Washington Arch, constructed of white Tuckahoe marble, was conceived by Stanford White, who adapted the form of a Roman triumphal arch, with a design close to the 1st-century Arch of Titus in Rome.
+They were monuments which the Roman Republic and later emperors built throughout the empire to celebrate a victory or event.
+For example, the flying figures in the spandrels on either side of the arch are winged victories.
 The monument's total height is 77 feet (23 m).
 The piers stand 30 ft apart and the arch opening is 47 ft high.
 The iconography of the Arch centers on images of war and peace.
 On the frieze are 13 large stars and 42 small stars, interspersed with capital "W"s.
-The spandrels contain figures of Victory.

 The inscription on the attic story reads: